-• Students walking to school or riding a bike or scooter to school may enter at the Bike Gate beginning at 8:15 am.
-As stated in handbook, student should always wear a helmet and lock up their bike or scooter in bike rack and proceed to playground area.
+• Students walking to school or riding a bike or scooter to school may enter at the Bike Gate beginning at 8:15 a.m.
+Students should always wear a helmet and lock up their bike or scooter in bike rack and proceed to playground area.